 Have you ever scored a free ride on a ride-sharing app or earned a recruiting bonus from an employer?
 Then you’re already familiar with refer-a-friend promotions.
-But you might be surprised to learn about student loan referral programs that could earn you money — we even have one at Student Loan Hero.
+But you might be surprised to learn that student loan referral programs could earn you money.

-Most student loan referral programs operate on a simple premise.
-If your friend uses your code to apply for or refinance a loan — and it’s approved — you get money.
-These referral bonuses can help boost your own monthly loan payments.
+Most student loan referral programs operate on a simple premise: If your friend uses your code to apply for or refinance a loan — and it’s approved — you may get money.
+These referral bonuses can help you with your own monthly loan payments.

-But not all of these student loan referral programs are equal.
+But not all student loan referral programs are equal.